What is a regular period or menstrual cycle?

 A regular menstrual period normally means normal ovulation

-A: There is one important word missing in your description, and that is "ovulation."
 Your regular periods depend on regular ovulation, and there is a chance that you don't ovulate (anovulation) on your own.
+Shorter or longer cycles may indicate problems with your ovulation.
+If you don't have a regular period and if you don't menstruate regularly every month, then you either don't ovulate at all (anovulation) or you have problems with ovulation.
+Without ovulation, you cannot get pregnant unless your doctor finds the cause and treats it.
 First, your doctor needs to find out if you ovulate.
 Then, the causes of your anovulation should be evaluated.
 You can then get treated depending on what the causes are, and ovulation can be induced with medication.
 Up to 50% of women on medication who ovulate will get pregnant within three months.